The sleep training methods that did not work for my baby (and what we did instead)

 The shackles came off.
 Out went schedules and wake windows and in came rhythms and routines.
 We went out and about, we engaged in lots of sensory nourishing activities and she napped on the go in the car, pram, or carrier.
 We also had quieter days at home contact napping on the couch when needed.
 We went outside as much as possible to help optimise her emerging circadian rhythm and we embraced the fact that she did not seem to need quite as much sleep as some other babies her age, especially when it came to naps.

-When I really wanted a little more structure or were having challenges with e.g., split nights, I implemented a more consistent wake time and/or capped some of her naps.
+When I really wanted a little more structure or we were having challenges with e.g., split nights, I implemented a more consistent wake time in the morning and/or capped some of her naps.
 But only if it was overall positively affecting our days and nights.
-If it felt like a chore, or wasn't improving other parts of the day (such as when it was a developmental progression we just needed to ride out), then we would stop and go back to fully following her lead.
+If it felt like a chore, or wasn't improving other parts of the day (such as when it was a developmental progression we just needed to ride out), then we would stop and go back to fully following her lead again.

 In doing all this, patterns and rhythms emerged and it became easy to be attuned to her needs and help her to get the sleep she needed, no fussing, distress, or separation needed.